baconization/d16x/README.markdown

 )
 </pre>

 And thus, it will be done.
 X will now contain the result of A+B+C without mutating any other registers.
-However, what if we want to make it smaler and faster without using the stack.
+However, what if we want to make it smarter and faster without using the stack.
 Then, we pay with another register.

 <pre>
 (compute (REG X) (REG Y)